lorrintjohnson/Projects/Projects/Cyber Projects/Google Case Studies/Incident Investigation and Response/README.md

-# Incident Investigation and Response Project
+# Incident Investigation and Response

 ## Overview
 In this project, I analyzed a suspicious file using VirusTotal and captured details about its related indicators of compromise (IoCs) using the Pyramid of Pain.